kamaal111/whack-a-teacher-client/README.md

 To play the game, head to this [website](https://whack-a-teacher.netlify.com)

-A real-time Whack A Mole game built with React and server-sent events
+A real-time "whack a mole" multiplayer game made using React and sever-sent events

 ## Features